 Another Way to Rack Up Rewards

-Once you get the Chase Sapphire Preferred® Card, you may also want to consider getting a Chase Freedom® card.
+Another big benefit of this rewards card is the fact you can pool your points with other cards in the Chase Ultimate Rewards program.
+Once you get the Chase Sapphire Preferred® Card, you may also want to consider getting a Chase Freedom® card, for example.
 When you have both, you can pool your points for use in the Chase Ultimate Rewards travel program.

 Since the Chase Freedom® card offers bonus categories that dole out 5X points each quarter, getting this card is a great way to earn more rewards over time.
 When you have both, you can maximize bonus categories and get the most bang for your buck.
 Here are some details to consider:

 With the Chase Sapphire Preferred® Card, you are earning the most valuable point currency out there.
 And even if you don’t travel, the sign-up bonus is worth $500 alone.
 Plus, you’ll receive a slew of free perks just for having the card, including trip cancellation insurance, primary rental car coverage, purchase protection, and more.
 Even better, the card has a introductory annual fee of $0 the first year, then $95.
-Which means you can score all of these perks for free in your first year.
+This makes it possible for you to score all of these perks for free in your first year.